Denver · Highland · Jefferson Park

 Required Setbacks

-Highland · Jefferson Park · LoHi
+06 Highland · Jefferson Park · LoHi The Submarket

-The most coveted address
+The most coveted address in Northwest Denver.

 "Highland and LoHi are routinely cited among the most walkable, most amenity-rich, and most supply-constrained neighborhoods in Denver — block after block of chef-driven restaurants, rooftop bars, and historic blocks holding their value through every cycle."